ACES Frequently Asked Questions

 ACES is UConn’s academic advising program for students who want to explore the University’s opportunities before deciding on a field of study and for students who must complete specific requirements before applying to an application-based major.
 ACES advisors work with the following populations of students:

-• Pre-Professional: Students who are interested in a professional program that has an application process and specific admissions requirements.
+- Pre-Professional: Students who are interested in a professional program that has an application process and specific admissions requirements.
 Professional majors are not open to any students until junior year.
 These majors include Pre-Teaching, Pre-Sport Management, and Pre-Social Work.

-• Decided: Students who are interested in a restricted major that has an application process and specific admissions requirements who were not directly admitted to the major upon their admission into UConn.
+- Decided: Students who are interested in a restricted major that has an application process and specific admissions requirements who were not directly admitted to the major upon their admission into UConn.
 These majors include those in the School of Business, College of Engineering, School of Fine Arts, School of Nursing, School of Pharmacy, Allied Health Sciences, and Exercise Science.

-• Exploratory: Students who are exploring their options for majors.
+- Exploratory: Students who are exploring their options for majors.
 Some students are completely undecided, while others want to take some time to explore their interests before they commit.

 How does academic advising in ACES work?

-ACES academic advising is facilitated by a team of professional advisors whose role is to support students through their academic journeys; this includes major exploration, course selection, and campus/University navigation.
+ACES academic advising is facilitated by a team of professional advisors whose role is to support students through their academic journeys; this includes major exploration, course selection, and University/campus navigation.
 We view advising as a collaborative partnership between students and advisors.
 Our advisors are here to teach and empower students to be independent decision makers and self-advocates as they pursue their unique educational, professional, and personal goals.
 ACES advisors are generalists and are knowledgeable about all of the UConn majors.
 We are well-connected to our campus partners and assist students in forming relationships with additional UConn resources and support services.

 Each student in ACES is assigned an ACES advisor with whom they will work until they transition into a major.
 All new UConn students starting in the ACES program will first meet with an ACES advisor during their New Student Orientation session to discuss their interests and course registration.
-Some ACES students, depending on academic and credit standing, are then required to meet with their assigned advisor prior to course registration for the following semester; this includes first-year students, first-semester transfer students, and students on scholastic probation.
+Some ACES students, depending on academic and credit standing, are then required to meet with their assigned advisor prior to course registration for the following semester; this includes first-year students, first-semester transfer students, and students on academic notice.
 However, students are encouraged to meet with their ACES advisor (or any advisor on the ACES team) as often as they find necessary to help them be successful at UConn.

 How long will I be in ACES?